 Compression is a useful tool, since it works for arbitrary algorithms and also applies to the adaptive case.
 Any deterministic adaptive analyst using B bits of information from the test set can implicitly only search over 2^B functions, even if the analyst uses the test set adaptively.
 It makes no difference for the argument.

 There is a subtlety though.
 It would likely be quite hard to actually train ResNet-152 in the 2012 software ecosystem.
 Modern deep learning libraries and GPU optimizations were still missing.
-On the other hand, if we allow Rip to use the 2022 software ecosystem, we’re cheating a little bit.
+Training deep neural networks in 2012 was still a high-friction grind: What is an import statement in Python now, was months of overcoming obstacles back then.
+On the other hand, if we allow Rip to use the 2022 software ecosystem, we’re cheating a bit.
 After all, the software ecosystem co-evolved in tandem with progress on ImageNet.
 Various software developments happened with ImageNet in mind.
 It’s not clear how much information from the test set leaked into the software ecosystem.

 How much can we overfit to the ImageNet test set if we really try?
 Let’s put on our adversarial hat and try to come up with an attack on the ILSVRC test set.
 Ignoring all better judgment, our only goal is to find a sequence of adaptive queries to the test set that drives up the generalization gap as much as possible.
 In Chapter 5, we saw such an attack for binary classification problems that works by ensembling random models.
 This attack is quite effective, forcing a large generalization gap with a few thousand queries on relatively large test sets.
 Can we do the same on ImageNet?